adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

   * then write the correct GPT header and partition tables,
   * else scan the disk and try to determine the correct partition table and the write the correct headers and partition tables.
 * Remove the isw_raid_member sector.
+* Remove the protective MBR partition that prevents the computer from booting off the disk.

+That should be enough to get a non-damaged disk up a running again.
+For my purposes, I just needed this data and not a fully working disk.

 ## Further Reading